edgio-docs/edgio-docs/guides/applications/v7/security/edgejs_security.md

 ---
-title: Basic Website Security Recommendations
+title: Basic Website Security
 ---

 Basic security recommendations for your website are provided below.
+Additionally, we strongly recommend that you implement a [security policy](/applications/security/waf) to protect against application layer attacks.

 ## TLS Version {/*tls-version*/}